sarahgoodwin93/wild-swim-scotland/README.md

 ## Testing

+Testing detail can be found [here](TESTING.md)

 # Deployment

-This project was developed using [Codeanywhere](https://app.codeanywhere.com/ "Link to Codeanywhere login"), which was then committed and pushed to GitHub using the Codeanywehere terminals.
+This project was developed using [Codeanywhere](https://app.codeanywhere.com/ "Link to Codeanywhere login") at the start until issues with codeanywhere occured.
+It was committed and pushed to GitHub using the Codeanywehere terminals.
+After the issues with codeanywhere the project was moved to [GitPod](https://www.gitpod.io/ "link to gitpod homepage") and continuted from there.
+The projected had deployed at the start so the following is a step by step of how it was first deployed.

 ## Deploying on GitHub Pages